BasTijs/Bitburner/README.md

 ## Commands for main hacking/money making method early game:

-run runHacking (main script that hacks servers, makes money and purchaces and upgrades new servers)
+run runHacking.ns (main script that hacks servers, makes money and purchaces and upgrades new servers)

-run HackNet (Uprades HackNet, only profitable for long games, not if you install augments often)
+run HackNet.ns (Uprades HackNet, only profitable for long games, not if you install augments often)

-run stock-trader (not tested much but it makes a profit, game needs to be active so no offline)
+run stock-trader.ns (not tested much but it makes a profit, game needs to be active so no offline)

-run killAll (kill all scripts and restart hacking scripts)
+run killAll.ns (kill all scripts and restart hacking scripts)

-run scan (makes a map of all servers with info.
+run scan.js (makes a map of all servers with info.
 Seems a bit buggy but works.
 Click in menu and back to terminal to continue working on that server)

 ## Focus:
 Upgrade your home pc for more memory, make programs, faction reputation for new augments.
 Focus on a single faction and buy the most expensive one first, as it gets more and more expansive.
 Install after 10-15 new augments, because it will reset your game, but with the scripts it is easy to restart.